pippinbarr/SNAKISMS/process/SNAKES.md

 Ultimately it’ll be the nothing right?

 ***there is nothing at all***

+### Optimist
+"doctrine that we live in the best of all possible worlds”

+It’s all apples and you never get any longer (or at least cannot hit yourself?)

+Apples regenerate quickly, you just get many many points

+(Maybe you can still die though?
+You don’t have to believe in non-death to be an optimist?)

+***apples everywhere, you don’t get bigger, you get lots of points, can still die***

 ### Pessimist
 "doctrine that the universe is essentially evil”